manojn0010/Demographic-Modelling-of-Population-Dynamics/documentation.md

 >*These policy periods are designed based on active policy years.*
 >*The current policy (2021 onwards) allows upto 3 children.
 But since the fines for having 4 or more children was abolished, it is considered to be 'post-policy' period as there is no legal framework that condemns number of children in a family.*
->*This research was done on various Wikipedia pages and important ones have been listed under sources.*
+>*This research was done on various Wikipedia pages and important ones have been listed under sources in `/report.md`.*

 Design rationale:
 - Enables both categorical and simplified structural modelling.